aws-amplify/docs/android/authentication.md

 `AWSMobileClient` offers on-demand querying for the "login state" of a user in the application.
 For instance, you can check if the user is signed-in or not and present an appropriate screen.
 This is done through a couple of mechanisms:

-- `isLoggedIn` property defined as a BOOLEAN for the most simple use cases
+- `isSignedIn` property defined as a BOOLEAN for the most simple use cases
 - `currentUserState` used for more advanced scenarios, such as determining if the user has Guest credentials, Authenticated with User Pools, has Federated credentials, or has signed out.

 This allows you to write workflows in your application based on the state of the user and what you would like to present on different screens.
 The `AWSMobileClient` also offers realtime notifications on user state changes which you can register for in your application using `.addSignInStateListener()` as in the code below.